wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.2.0 =
+* Added new form builder capabilities and made a lot of code improvements

 = 1.1.3 =
 * Improved the digest template: you can change the ribbon image in the template